-Fibroids and polyps are diagnosed on examination and confirmed by ultrasound and hysteroscopy.
-If they need to be treated they are usually removed surgically, although there are non-surgical treatments too.
+Fibroid and polyps are growths made up of muscle and fibrous tissue in the uterus which are usually not cancerous and often cause problems with bleeding, difficulties falling pregnant or recurrent miscarriages.
+Fibroids and polyps are diagnosed on examination, ultrasound and hysteroscopy.
+If they need to be treated they are usually removed surgically but there are non-surgical treatments too.

 Although we are using fibroids and polyps together, there is a difference, and that lies in their origins.
 Fibroids are tumours of uterine muscle tissue, while polyps are tumours of the uterine lining.
 It is always a worry when we hear the word tumour from our doctor but when it’s a fibroid or polyps tumour, experts assure us there is little to fear.